Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Effect of magnetic fields

 Now we focus on the response of the ordered phase to magnetic fields.
 We only consider the triple-$\bf Q$ state since the region of the zigzag ordered phase is very small.
-In the field along $(\pmb x+\pmb y+\pmb z)$ direction, the triple-$\bf Q$ order is suppressed by the field after which the system enters the ferromagnetic (FM) phase (deviating a lot from the direction of the magnetic field), as shown in Fig.\ref{TriplQField}.
+In the field along the $(\pmb x+\pmb y+\pmb z)$ direction, the triple-$\bf Q$ order is suppressed by the field after which the system enters the ferromagnetic (FM) phase, as shown in Fig.\ref{TriplQField}.
 Then the system enters the polarized phase (PP) through a first-order phase transition in a larger field.
-Since we only considered a limited number of ansatz in our VMC approach, other methods may be needed to study this phase diagram.
+The main difference between FM and PP is that the direction of the spins in the FM phase obviously deviates from the direction of the field (it lies roughly on the plane spanned by $[11\bar{2}]$ and $[111]$ with small canting), while in the polarized phase the spins are aligned along the field direction.
+From the symmetry point of view, the FM state spontaneously breaks the rotational reflection symmetry ($S_6=C_6M_{111}$), while the polarized phase preserves all the symmetry of the system and contains no symmetry-breaking order.
+Since we have only considered a limited number of ansatz in our VMC approach, other methods may be needed to study this phase diagram.
 Interestingly, in the field with $\pmb B \parallel (\pmb x-\pmb y)$, there is a direct phase transition from the triple-$\bf Q$ order to the gapless Z$_2$ QSL with 8 Majorana cones on the high symmetry line of the first Brillouin zone.
-Note that the critical field in $(\pmb x-\pmb y)$ direction is smaller than that in $(\pmb x+\pmb y+\pmb z)$ direction.
-To understand the nature of the field-induced gapless QSL, we restore the $D_{3d} \times Z_2^T$ symmetry by removing the magnetic field manually while keeping all the other variational parameters intact, we find that the field-induced 8-cone state becomes a 20-cone proximate-KSL (PKSL20) state\cite{Wang2020,PKSL}.
+Note that the critical field in the $(\pmb x-\pmb y)$ direction is smaller than that in the $(\pmb x+\pmb y+\pmb z)$ direction.
+To understand the nature of the field-induced gapless QSL, we restore the $D_{3d} \times Z_2^T$ symmetry by removing the magnetic field manually while keeping all the other variational parameters intact, and we find that the field-induced 8-cone state becomes a 20-cone proximate-KSL (PKSL20) state\cite{Wang2020,PKSL}.
 However, in the field with $\pmb B \parallel (\pmb x+\pmb y-2\pmb z)$, there is a direct phase transition from the triple-$\bf Q$ order to the polarized phase.
-Therefore, we find that different directional fields in the honeycomb plane may have completely different physical consequences, and that the field along the bond direction may induce a gapless spin-liquid phase with Majorana cones.
+Therefore, we find that different directional fields in the honeycomb plane can have completely different physical consequences, and that the field along the bond direction may induce a gapless spin-liquid phase with Majorana cones.